General Argyres-Douglas Theory: Irregular singularity of Hitchin's equation

-Here we choose local coordinate $z=re^{i\theta}$, $u_1,...u_n$ are all diagonal matrix after using gauge symmetry, and they are regular semi-simple which means the eigenvalues are all different.
-The dot means the regular terms and we will ignore them in the formula below but they are always there.
-This abelianization of the Higgs field is crucial for finding the solution to irregular singular solution to Hitchin's equation.
+Here we choose local coordinate $z=re^{i\theta}$, $u_1,...u_n$ are all diagonal matrices with distinct eigenvalues (this can be done by using the gauge symmetry).
+The dot means the regular terms and we will ignore them in the formula below, but they are always there.
+This abelianization of the flat connection is crucial for finding the irregular singular solution to Hitchin's equation.